 To know more about control theory, you can read the Visaya Article here

 Level 3: Supervisory

-As the name suggests, this level has the supervisory control and data acquisition (SCADA) systems.
+As the name suggests, the level of supervisory control systems includes supervisory control and data acquisition (SCADA) systems.
 Human-machine interfaces (HMI) and workstations also fall in this layer.
-Here, operators monitor process data through user interfaces and store it in databases.
+Here, operators monitor process data through user interfaces and store them in databases.

 This level often uses operational historians, software programs that store the history of your process data over a certain time.
 With this historical data, you can study patterns and troubleshoot if something goes awry in your process.

 You should note that operational historians aren’t integral parts of SCADA systems.
 They’re separate applications.